 - Sound Enhancer: On

-Despite being considered as a premium audio system, it’s rather surprising to have a multi-band equaliser omitted from the audio settings.
+Despite being considered as a premium audio system, it’s rather surprising not to have a multi-band equaliser on offer within the audio settings.
 Instead, the sub- and mid-bass frequencies are lobbed within the ‘Bass’ EQ, while the mids and highs are grouped within the ‘Treble’ EQ.

 As for Auro 3D, it’s a way of providing a surround sound effect, however, we find it taints the overall reproduction and creates a fishbowl-like effect.
 As such, we’d suggest disabling it all together and opting for the ‘Pure’ EQ mode, instead.